 My two oldest kids didn’t have kindergarten graduation but I’ve noticed it’s that time of year again and several schools around us are doing so.
-Since this curious ceremony has eluded me my entire life, I’ve been wondering what exactly goes on at a kindergarten graduation.
+This curious ceremony has eluded me my entire life.
+So what exactly goes on at a kindergarten graduation?

 Are there actual caps and gowns?
 Or just kids wandering around wearing ball caps and dresses?